Do you have an emergency alert app to protect your business and staff when a…

 Call or Text 877.840.2444

-May 5, 2022 Posted by Pocketstop in Mass Notification Social Share
+October 4, 2023 Posted by in Mass Notification

-A custom emergency alert system can be a huge benefit to your staff and your business.
-The official Emergency Alert System (EAS for short) is how authorized federal, state, and local agencies can send alerts that relate to public safety.
+A custom emergency alert system for your business can be a huge benefit to your organization.
+The national Emergency Alert System (EAS for short) is how authorized federal, state, and local agencies can send alerts that relate to public safety.
 The goal is to communicate with the American people at critical moments, across multiple channels, in mere seconds.
 It’s part of the national Integrated Public Alert and Warning System (IPAWS) that encompasses broadcast stations, cable TV networks, and cell phones.

-A brief history of the Emergency Alert System
+A brief history of the national Emergency Alert System

 You may remember the Emergency Broadcast System (EBS) from you childhood; it was often tested during the broadcast day on old-school television stations.
 However, the system goes back even further to 1951, when President Truman established a “control of electronic radiation” system, known as CONELRAD.
 It was meant to broadcast on pre-determined radio frequencies to keep the public informed.
 This system lasted until 1963, when it was replaced by the Emergency Broadcast System.
 In 1995, the Emergency Alert System was created for today’s technology.

-The 21st century has, unfortunately, given us many examples of the need for a custom emergency alert system: September 11th, Sandy Hook, Hurricane Katrina, and January 6, 2021, have shown the need for immediate, real-time communications to keep the American people informed and consistently up to date.
+The 21st century has, unfortunately, given us many examples of the need for an emergency alert system.
+These critical situations have shown the need for immediate, real-time communications to keep the American people informed and consistently up to date.
 Also, if possible, it should provide a way to find safety or to stay safe.

 That’s the EAS macro version.
 You can create a micro version for your business, in order to alert and protect your staff.
-The need for an EAS can also hit close to home in the following emergency situations:
+For example, an EAS can provide assistance during the following emergency situations:

 The government has authorized specific federal, state and local organizations to send these emergency messages to locations near you.
 These include:

-Drilling down further: how are you positioned for a custom emergency alert system for your business?
+Drilling down further: how are you positioned to communicate during an emergency?
+Do you have a custom emergency alert system for your business?
 Many organizations place this as a low priority, assuming that technology like this can be expensive or even unavailable to non-government entities.
 In fact, there are very affordable options available to all types of organizations and businesses.

 Create your EAS with a platform that is designed specifically to help you.
 For instance, RedFlag is a multi-channel communication system that allows you to write one alert and share it via multiple channels with everybody on your lists.
 This communication highway covers a voice call, email, SMS text messages, signage, Microsoft Teams, and even via loudspeaker and flashing lights if needed.